-- Compressor is generally located inside Shed with provision of Mono-Rail or EOT Crane for Maintenance.
-The capacity of crane to be decided based on 150% of highest weight of component to be lifted.
-To be checked with compressor vendor.
+- A compressor is generally located inside Shed with the provision of a Mono-Rail or EOT Crane for Maintenance.
+The capacity of the crane is to be decided based on 150% of the highest weight of the component to be lifted.
+To be checked with the compressor vendor.

-- Compressor can be installed in Series and Parallel arrangement.
+- A compressor can be installed in a Series and Parallel arrangement.

-- Minimum Distance between two Adjacent Compressors shall be 10m.
+- The minimum Distance between two Adjacent Compressors shall be 10m.

-- Generally Compressors are Grade Mounted (Fig. 2).
-But Process criteria / requirement will decide if it should be grade mounted or elevated
+- Generally, Compressors are Grade Mounted (Fig. 2).
+But Process criteria/requirements will decide if it should be grade mounted or elevated

 - Compressor Suction Piping Shall be as Short as Possible.